-A uniform application is utilized for every process under this Code.
+A uniform application is used for every process under this Code.
 However, additional information may be required at each level of a multi-level application such as a subdivision.
 Each and every application under this Code shall include, or be accompanied by, the following information, unless waived by the Administrator:

-- (1) The name, mailing address, street and telephone numbers of the applicant for the permit - (a) The owner of the property upon which the improvement or use is to take place. - (b) Any agents authorized to act on behalf of the owner or the applicant. - (c) Any contractor retained or to be retained to accomplish any portion of the improvement.

-- (2) Proof of ownership of the property in question and concurrence in the purpose of the application by the owner. - (3) Legal description of the property in question, to include: - (a) Survey number, tract number or other recorded identifying parcel number. - (4) Current zoning classification of the parcel. - (5) A copy of a certified survey plat may be required or a sketch plan which shows the relative location of existing and proposed improvements, buildings, structures, roads, driveways, parking, ditches, utilities, fences, and other significant features. - (6) A written description of the nature of the improvement planned, if any. - (7) Architect's drawings or engineer's drawings, floor plans and diagrams as may be required by the Administrator. - (8) Proof that a request for a driveway permit has been submitted to the Colorado Department of Highways, if a new access road or driveway to the property intersects with a state highway.
+- (1) The name, mailing address, and telephone numbers of the applicant for the permit. - (2) The owner of the property upon which the improvement or use is to take place. - (3) Any agents authorized to act on behalf of the owner or the applicant. - (4) Any contractor retained or to be retained to accomplish any portion of the improvement. - (5) Proof of ownership of the property in question and concurrence in the purpose of the application by the owner. - (6) Legal description of the property in question, to include: survey number, tract number or other recorded identifying parcel number. - (7) Current zoning classification of the parcel. - (8) A copy of a certified survey plat may be required or a sketch plan which shows the relative location of existing and proposed improvements, buildings, structures, roads, driveways, parking, ditches, utilities, fences, and other significant features. - (9) A written description of the nature of the improvement planned, if any. - (10) Architect or engineer drawings, floor plans, and diagrams as may be required by the Administrator. - (11) Proof that a request for a driveway permit has been submitted to the Colorado Department of Highways, if a new access road or driveway to the property intersects with a state highway.